pagkly/Zed/Investopedia3/Short Covering Definition.md

 ## How Does Short Covering Work?

 Short covering is necessary in order to close an open short position.
 A short position will be profitable if it is covered at a lower price than the initial transaction; it will incur a loss if it is covered at a higher price than the initial transaction.
-When there is a great deal of short covering occurring in a security, it may result in a [short squeeze](https://www.investopedia.com/terms/s/shortsqueeze.asp), wherein short sellers are forced to [liquidate](https://www.investopedia.com/terms/l/liquidate.asp) positions at progressively higher prices as they lose money and their brokers invoke [margin calls](https://www.investopedia.com/terms/m/margincall.asp).
+When there is a great deal of short covering occurring in a security, it may result in a [[short squeeze]](https://www.investopedia.com/terms/s/shortsqueeze.asp), wherein short sellers are forced to [[liquidate]](https://www.investopedia.com/terms/l/liquidate.asp) positions at progressively higher prices as they lose money and their brokers invoke [[margin calls]](https://www.investopedia.com/terms/m/margincall.asp).

 Short covering can also occur involuntarily when a stock with very high short interest is subjected to a “buy-in”.
 This term refers to the closing of a short position by a broker-dealer when the stock is extremely difficult to borrow and lenders are demanding it back.
 Often times, this occurs in stocks that are less liquid with fewer shareholders.